Fairway House

 No analysis available

-I searched the remarks for phrases like 'VA approved', 'VA financing', or 'VA loans accepted' and found no references.
-With no evidence in the public remarks, VA financing is set to false with medium-low confidence.
+I searched the public remarks for 'VA approved', 'VA financing', and 'VA loans accepted' and found no references.
+With no explicit VA-language in any listing, I cannot confirm VA eligibility from the remarks.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.